SpeedoPasanen/gun-rx/README.md

 ## Targets

-- Provide an API as close as possible to Gun, with strong typing, Observables and documenting-by-code (intentful names, good comments).
+- Provide an API as close as possible to Gun, with strong typing, Observables and documenting-by-code (intentful names, good comments)
+- Preserve Gun's logic in chaining method calls
 - Evolve as Gun evolves